DhafinFawwaz/Film-Store/README.md

 ```
 This will take a while.
 It will build the images which are the database, redis, and the monolith website, run the containers, build tailwind files, collect static files, create admin account into the database, download the datasets, seeds the database, and finally start the website.
 Once it says something like `Listening at: http://0.0.0.0:8001`, you can access the website on [http://127.0.0.1:8000/](http://127.0.0.1:8000/).

+Also note that the docker-compose version is for self hosting.
+The database, file storage, and redis is done in the same device with docker.
+The deployed version uses free cloud hosting.

 ## Quick Alternative
 If you're on windows, you can also just double click the `run.bat`.
 It will rename the `.env.example` to `.env`, launch docker (then you need to click yes to enable administrator privilege), then run the `docker-compose up` command automatically.
 It depends if your docker is installed in `C:\Program Files\Docker\Docker\Docker Desktop.exe` though.
 If not, the `run.bat` file may not work.